-A key element of the Vulnerable Children Act 2014 has been the introduction of required safer recruitment procedures for people who work with children.
+A key element of the Children's Act, 2014 has been the introduction of required safer recruitment procedures for people who work with children.

 Children’s workers are those people who work with, or provide a service to, children: